Specials for Pre-K through Grade 8

-Special classes at the Academy of Notre Dame include offerings in art, music, technology, and physical education.
-While these types of classes are often the first place others schools make financial cuts, the Academy considers them vital to our whole child educational philosophy.
+Special classes at the Academy of Notre Dame include offerings in art, music, STEAM technology, world languages, library and physical education.
+While these types of classes are often the first place financial cuts are made, the Academy considers them vital to our whole child educational philosophy.
 We believe that the specialist courses allow students to discover their gifts and talents in unique disciplines, while connecting scientific and artistic talents to academic coursework.

 Physical fitness is a high priority at the Academy, with weekly physical education classes and extensive intramural and competitive athletic opportunities.
 Students in grades 5 - 8 can participate on school athletic teams.
 Academy students are also eligible to participate fully in Tyngsboro town teams, both recreational and travel.
 Learn more about Athletics at the Academy.